metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

 - `key` (String) The key where the CA certificate can be found in the Secret or ConfigMap.
-- `namespace` (String) The namespace the Provider type is in.Can only be defined when used in a ClusterSecretStore.
+- `namespace` (String) The namespace the Provider type is in.
+Can only be defined when used in a ClusterSecretStore.